 Large motor units have a neuron that connects to many muscle fibers and causes all of them to contract at once.
 Small motor units are where a neuron connects to only a few muscle fibers so that finer control of movement is possible.

 Since humans have much more grey matter in their brains than chimps, there must be fewer neurons available to control the chimps’ muscles which means that more of the neurons must control large muscle units.
-Therefore when the chimpanzee is contracting a muscle it is more of an all or nothing thing.
+Therefore when the chimpanzee is contracting a muscle it is more of an all-or-nothing thing.

 Whereas humans have much more small motor units so we have finer control over the amount of force the muscle is exerting, so the problem is that we are unable to make all the small motor units fire to get the maximum strength out of the muscle, whereas the chimp is able to do that.

 The differences in anatomy are also important.
 Even if a 150-pound (70 kg) chimp and a human with the same weight have the same total muscle mass, the chimp will have far more of that muscle in his arms, whereas the human will have much more leg muscle.
-Chimps use their upper body and arms much more than humans, so their upper body, especially their arms grows stronger.
+Chimps use their upper body and arms much more than humans, so their upper bodies, especially their arms grow stronger.

 Sources